The Best Years of Our Lives: Plot

+Unable to locate Marie, Fred goes out on the town with the Stephensons.
+Both Al and Fred become drunk and Fred spends the night in the Stephenson home.
+Fred and Peggy develop a mutual attraction.
+After meeting Marie during an outing orchestrated by Peggy, she concludes Marie is shallow and materialistic, and Peggy determines to break up Fred's marriage, much to Al's consternation.

-Although proficient in managing his disability, Homer is frustrated by his loss of independence.
-Concerned that Wilma doesn't fully understand the difficulties of being married to him with his disabilities, Homer demonstrates how she'll need to assist him at bedtime when he removes his prosthetic hands, leaving him helpless.
-Wilma reaffirms her love and vows her commitment for life.
+Frustrated and depressed by his loss of independence; and concerned that Wilma doesn't fully understand the difficulties of being married to him, Homer demonstrates how she'll need to assist him when he removes his prosthetic hands at bedtime, leaving him helpless.
+Wilma reaffirms her love and vows her commitment to a grateful and emotional Homer, who finally embraces her.

-Widely respected by the bank's senior management for his past business acumen, Al is criticized after approving an unsecured loan to a farmer and fellow veteran without collateral.
+Widely respected by the bank's senior management for his past business acumen, Al is admonished after approving an unsecured loan to a farmer and fellow veteran without collateral (never realizing the land the farmer wishes to purchase could be collateral for the loan).
 With inhibitions lowered by excessive drinking, Al gives a speech at a work banquet that satirizes requiring a veteran to provide collateral before risking his life to take a hill in battle.

-With little work experience and unable to find a better job than soda jerk, Fred returns to the same drugstore.
-Fred and Peggy's attraction grows stronger, increasing tensions with her father Al. When Homer visits Fred at the drugstore, another customer criticizes US involvement in the war, telling Homer his injuries were unnecessary.
+With little work experience and unable to find a better job than soda jerk, Fred returns to the same drugstore and is now supervised by his former protege.
+Fred and Peggy's attraction grows stronger, increasing tensions with Al. When Homer visits Fred at the drugstore, another customer criticizes US involvement in the war, telling Homer his injuries were unnecessary.
 Homer responds angrily, and Fred punches the customer, for which he's fired.
 Marie, frustrated with Fred's lack of financial success and missing her past nightlife, seeks a divorce.

-Bitter and seeing no future in Boone City, particularly with Al telling him to stay away from Peggy, Fred decides to catch the next plane out.
-While waiting at the airport, Fred walks into an aircraft boneyard, climbing into the bombardier's seat of a decommissioned B-17 bomber.
+Bitter and seeing no future in Boone City, especially with Al telling him to stay away from Peggy, Fred decides to catch the next plane out.
+While waiting at the airport, Fred walks into an aircraft graveyard, climbing into the bombardier's seat of a decommissioned B-17 bomber.
 He's roused from a painful flashback by a work crew foreman, who tells him the planes are being demolished for use in the growing prefab housing industry.
 Fred asks if they need help in the budding business and is hired.

 Al, Milly, and Peggy attend Homer and Wilma's wedding, where Fred is best man.
-Now divorced, Fred reunites with Peggy and expresses his love but says things may be financially difficult if she stays with him.
+Now divorced, Fred reunites with Peggy after the ceremony and expresses his love but says things may be financially difficult if she stays with him.
 Peggy's smile expresses her joy and she and Fred kiss.